bn-l/blog/content/posts/Pythons-import-system.md

 ---
 title: 'Relative imports in python'
-description: "Extremely convoluted and a perfect trap for the new to python"
+description: "Extremely convoluted and a perfect trap for the beginner or otherwise"
 date: 2023-10-17T09:16:34+11:00
-draft: true
+draft: false
 # used to set cover photo and open graph photo:
 images:
     - ./images/default-cover.png